Phase 3. Asking the Timeshare For Help

 - Surrendering Points.
 Also known as the “Limited Addition Program,” this option allows timeshare owners to terminate maintenance fees for 3 years while relinquishing their purchased points back to the timeshare company.
 Although they retain user rights to travel, it’s basically a forbearance period that doesn’t exactly eliminate the problem.
 Timeshare owners are given temporary relief only to deal with new occurrences down the road.

 - Reselling.
 If you’re set on selling your timeshare, certain companies will offer a list of preferred resellers that are licensed and don’t require up front costs.
 Receiving approved options from a popular timeshare company creates an extra layer of trust because timeshare owners know they would be on the hook if a scam surfaced.
-This option is a win-win for the resort because of referral commission and the simple fact that timeshare owners will be forced to return if the property doesn’t sell.
+This option is a win-win for the resort because of referral commission and the simple fact that timeshare owners will be forced to return when the property doesn’t sell.
 It’s a less appealing option though because fees do occur and resale values are extremely low – if they exist at all.
+Most buyers are never able to sell and continue paying the resort while waiting for a buyer.

-Timeshare Companies Will Never Help You Get Rid of Your Contract.
+Timeshare Companies Will Never Help You Escape Ownership.

 Similar to a retention department with any other company you are under contract with, timeshare companies are masters at distracting their customers from contract disputes.
 When you contact them with an issue, they always find a way to get you off the phone, buy some more time and persuade you the issue will be resolved.
 Whether you take their word for it, upgrade your package or buy into one of their relief programs – you inevitably run into the same issue over and over again.